Skip to main content

 Potent Cognitive Enhancement

-Among the most potent procognitive agents identified in preclinical research, restoring memory in impaired animals at very low doses via oral or subcutaneous routes.[1][6]
+Among the most potent procognitive agents identified in preclinical research, restoring memory in cognitively impaired animals at very low doses via oral or subcutaneous routes.[1][5]

 Synaptogenesis Promotion